 - This expiration date is an indication

-Would you like to know what this pink pepper tastes like?
+Would you like to know how this pink pepper tastes?

 You can also try a test tube.
-The tube contains enough pink peppercorn to detect the flavor essence.
+The tube contains enough pink pepper to fathom the essence of taste.

 Batch number